dofuslab/dofuslab/README.md

 ## Installing software

-To get started, you'll need to install [Docker Desktop](https://www.docker.com/products/docker-desktop/), and optionally (but highly recommended) [Tilt](https://docs.tilt.dev/install.html).
+To get started, you'll need to install [Docker Desktop](https://www.docker.com/products/docker-desktop/), and optionally [Tilt](https://docs.tilt.dev/install.html).
+Tilt is being [integrated into Docker Compose](https://www.docker.com/blog/docker-compose-experiment-sync-files-and-automatically-rebuild-services-with-watch-mode/) and it may not be necessary to set it up independently in the future.
+It also adds additional complexity to your environment, and should only be used once you've confirmed the vanilla Docker Compose build is working.

 Note that you may need to configure your git client to check out "as-is" to avoid converting scripts to CRLF, which will result in errors like: